snowplow/snowplowanalytics.com/_posts/2018-08-21-iglu-r10-released/index.md

 The new Iglu Server release can be downloaded from [Bintray][iglu-server-download] (download will start).

-Unzip the compressed file and then you can launch the server like so:
+Unzip the compressed file and then you can launch the server with the following command:

 {% highlight bash %}
 $ java -jar $JAR_PATH --config $CONFIG_PATH
 {% endhighlight %}

-The only breaking change is regarding validation endpoints.
+The only major change comes from the validation endpoints update mentioned above.

 * `HOST/api/schemas/validate/{schemaFormat}` : the endpoint to validate if a schema is self describing

-Up to day, it accepted `GET` requests where schema is appended to url.
+Until recently, this endpoint only accepted `GET` requests where schema are appended to the URL.

-As of Iglu Server `0.4.0`, this endpoint accepts `POST` requests where schema is sent as form data.
-An example request using `cURL` could be as following;
+As of Iglu Server `0.4.0`, this endpoint also accepts `POST` requests where schema are sent as form data.
+An example request using `cURL` would look something like:

 ```
 curl -X POST \